-Management maintains an enterprise risk management ("ERM") program which is designed to identify and assess our global risks and to develop steps to mitigate and manage risks.
+Management maintains an ERM program which is designed to identify and assess our global risks and to develop steps to mitigate and manage risks.
 As part of its risk management practices, the Company has established a management risk committee made up of key members of the Company's management to integrate global risk activities (including cybersecurity, compliance, business and crisis management) and to ensure appropriate prioritization of resources and alignment across the Company.
-The Board receives regular reports on the ERM process and the Company's risk mitigation activities.
-The full Board focuses on operational risk, financial risk, regulatory risk, litigation risk, cybersecurity and information security risk, tax risk, credit risk, and liquidity risk, as well as our general risk management strategy, and how these risks are being managed.
-The Audit Committee is primarily responsible for assisting the Board in its responsibility to oversee and review with management financial risks and the policies and practices established to manage such risks, and also oversees and reviews procedures for monitoring compliance with laws and regulations and our Code of Business Conduct and Ethics.
-The Compensation Committee is primarily responsible for overseeing the management of risks associated with compensation policies and practice, our compensation plans (including equity compensation plans and programs), severance, change in control and other employment-related matters.
-The Nominating and Governance Committee monitors the Company's governance risk and CEO succession risk.
+The Board receives regular reports on the ERM process and the Company's risk mitigation activities, including an annual report focused on information security risk.